wedgworth/actions/README.md

 - `SENTRY_AUTH_TOKEN` is your auth token from Sentry with `project:write` permissions for uploading source maps.
 - `HEROKU_API_KEY` is your API key from Heroku.

+These need to be set as secrets in your GitHub repository.

 ### ci.yml